pklaus/pi-top-install/README.md

 See separate repository https://github.com/rricharz/pi-top-battery-status

 This program has been tested on raspbian jessie and should work well with any distribution.
 Do not forget to turn **i2c** on in *Raspberry Pi Configuration*.
 The program also needs i2c-tools installed (install with the command "sudo apt-get install i2c-tools".
 The program will display the battery status, and will shut down the Raspberry Pi if the battery capacity is low and not charging.
-But on a standard raspbian system it will not be able to turn off the pi-top hub and the power to the Raspberry Pi.
-It will therefore not protect the battery from further depleting.
-The pi-top-hub still needs to be turned off manually with the switch.
+But unless you also install 3 (automatic poweroff) it will not be able to turn off the pi-top hub and the power to the Raspberry Pi.
+It would therefore not protect the battery from further depleting.

 **2 - Python program to set the screen brightness (tested)**